St. George's Anglican Church St. Paul's Anglican Church

 Ivan commented that "Looking into the eyes of another person and seeing Christ looking back at you when they say, "Can you help me" changes everything."

-January 2012 - Our New Office Administrator Lydia Litchfield
+January 2012 - Office Administrator Lydia Litchfield

 Was born in Biggar, Sask. first daughter to Peter & Mary Lemky.